ArulAuror/Data-Science-Portfolio/Readme.md

 ### Data Visualization:
 * __[Capacity planning using Time Series data visualization](https://www.novypro.com/project/capacity-planning-using-time-series-power-bi)__: Visualizing the resource utilization metrics for 24000 unique routers using different visualizing libraries in Python.
-*  __[Risk Factor Analysis](https://www.novypro.com/project/risk-factor-analyis)__: Visualizaing the geospatial data of the San Francisco police department incidents for the year 2016.
+*  __[Risk Factor Analysis](https://www.novypro.com/project/risk-factor-analyis)__: Visualizing the geospatial data of the San Francisco police department incidents for the year 2016.
 ---

 ### Spark
-* __[Capacity planning using Time Series data]()__: Ultilizing pyspark to implement time series model using Facebook Prophet in Azure to predict resource utilization metrics of 25K devices' timeseries data for  the next 1 year
+* __[Capacity planning using Time Series data]()__: Utilizing pyspark to implement time series model using Facebook Prophet in Azure to predict resource utilization metrics of 25K devices' timeseries data for  the next 1 year
 ---

 ### Data Modeling